 Certain symptoms commonly accompany osteitis pubis and can help in its diagnosis.
-Below, we list the most common symptoms that we see in our patients.
+These include:

 - The pelvis area is tender to the touch.

-- You feel pain from your lower abdomen.
+- You feel pain in your lower abdomen.

 - When you stand up or walk, you hear a clicking or popping sound.

 - You have a loss of mobility and flexibility or experience weakness.